spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-react.md

 You can retrieve your initial values in Laravel using `$yourModel->getMedia($collectionName);`, this will also take care of any `old` values after an invalid form submit.

+If you're using the components in a context outside of Blade, you might have to add `->jsonSerialize()` to your `getMedia` method to get old values to display properly.

 ```jsx
 <form>
     <MediaLibraryAttachment name="avatar" initialValue={avatar} />